Implement password hash synchronization with Azure AD Connect sync

 - The password hash synchronization agent expands the 16-byte binary password hash to 64 bytes by first converting the hash to a 32-byte hexadecimal string, then converting this string back into binary with UTF-16 encoding.

-- The password hash synchronization agent adds a salt, consisting of a 10-byte length salt, to the 64-byte binary to further protect the original hash.
+- The password hash synchronization agent adds a per user salt, consisting of a 10-byte length salt, to the 64-byte binary to further protect the original hash.

-- The password hash synchronization agent then combines the MD4 hash plus salt, and inputs it into the PBKDF2 function.
+- The password hash synchronization agent then combines the MD4 hash plus the per user salt, and inputs it into the PBKDF2 function.
 1000 iterations of the HMAC-SHA256 keyed hashing algorithm is used.

 - When a user attempts to sign in to Azure AD and enters their password, the password is run through the same MD4+salt+PBKDF2+HMAC-SHA256 process.
 If the resulting hash matches the hash stored in Azure AD, the user has entered the correct password and is authenticated.